DarkRec/hackagh_2023/README.md

 * [Idea Behind Project](#idea-behind-project)

 ## General Information
-- This project is embeded base code with server comunication and GUI info interface.
-Its main purpose is to make your car smart just by adding simpule module to main car's computer
+- This project is an embedded base code with server communication and GUI info interface.
+Its main purpose is to make your car smart just by adding a simple module to the main car's computer.
-- It's our first hackaton competition event, so we are extraordinary proud of ourselfs :D
+- It's our first hackathon competition event, so we are extraordinarily proud of ourselves. :D

 ## Technologies Used
 - Python 3.11.1